MAK20202021/Project_Disaster_Response/README.md

 Starting from the raw data, then cleaning and process and at last building a proper machine learning model to predict the possible outcome is a good learning practice.
 This project utilizes all the important libraries such as word_tokenize, Pipeline, GridSearchCV.
 Raw data have been tokenized, cleaned and is saved as a SQL database and a pickle file is produced after building a proper machine learning model by tuning Grid Search parameters.
 Developing an app is a good visulation of Data for the user to put the input and get the possible outcomes.
 This project is really a good exercise to utilize all these important libraries and methods.

 ## Acknowledgement
-This project is for Udacity Nanodegree Program (https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+This project is for [Udacity Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
 Thanks to Figure Eight for providing data and thanks to Udacity for arranging this project to strengthen our knowledge.
 This project platform has been taken from Udacity.
 ## Installation
 This exercise needs Anaconda package(Anaconda3), Jupyter Notebook (6.1.4), Visual Studio Code.